erkghlerngm44/aniffinity/README.md

 # malaffinity

-Calculate affinity between two MyAnimeList users
+Calculate affinity between MyAnimeList users

 ## What is this?